-Then there the man-made attractions.
+Then there are the man-made attractions.
 The towns of Sanford and DeLand are home to “first-class museums with incredible art,” Sullivan said.
 Both towns also have a thriving theater scene, with historic Athens Theatre in DeLand and the new Wayne Densch Performing Arts Center in Sanford.

 For a taste of Old Florida, head to the Old Spanish Sugar Mill Grill and Griddle House.
 Located within De Leon Springs State Park, the eatery features a griddle on every table.
 Diners receive pitchers of homemade pancake batters to create a breakfast as fresh as homecooked.